Gentle Qigong for Health (柔和養生氣功)

 The books are $20.00 a piece.
 There is a $7.00 handling and mailing charge for US orders.
 Total $27.00.
 International orders will cost more.

-A second book is nearing completion: 15 Taiji Movements Yangsheng Qigong: An Adaptation of Master Jiao Guorui's Fifteen Taiji Movements Qigong.
+A second book is complete: 15 Taiji Movements Yangsheng Qigong: An Adaptation of Master Jiao Guorui's Fifteen Taiji Movements Qigong.

 Yangsheng is Chinese for 'Life Cultivation'.
 There are 23 individual movements in this form: three beginning movements which are meditative in nature; there are 15 main movements which are based on the 13 forms of Taijiquan; and five self massage movements which are the finishing movements.